-Look anywhere online and you will find financial advice.
+Look anywhere or listen to just about anyone and they will offer you financial advice.
 This is good and bad.
 Having easy access to all of this knowledge allows for you to easily learn and take the steps needed to become financially successful.
-But this also allows people who have no business writing about finances to give advice.
+But this also allows people who have no business writing or talking about finances to give advice.
 It also means that companies that are trying to scam you out of your hard earned money can give advice that makes their product/service look good.
-Below I’ve come up with 12 pieces of the worst financial advice ever.
+Below I’ve come up with 14 pieces of the worst financial advice ever.
 Follow them with caution!

-No matter how much you love or care about the other person, you should not co-sign a loan.
+No matter how much you love or care about the other person, you should never co-sign a loan.
 It will end badly.
 Alright, 99% of the time, it will end badly.

-In the case of bad credit, help them get out of debt by either setting up a snowball method manually or using a free service to keep them on track.
+In the case of bad credit, help them get out of debt by either setting up a snowball method to repay their debt or guide them to using a free service to keep them on track.
 Show them that paying their bills on time and staying out of debt will improve their credit score over time.
 It won’t happen overnight, but it will improve.
 When it does, the need for a co-signer goes away.

 I’m an idiot.
 OK, I’m just human and make mistakes like everyone else.
 A long time ago, I was looking at buying a house with a now ex-girlfriend.
 We went to a mortgage broker and he ran the numbers telling us how much of a house we could afford.
-(Side note, this was back in the early bubble days).
+(Side note, this was back in the early bubble days of the real estate craze).
 Somehow on combined salaries of $80,000 we could buy a house for over $500,000!

 Driving away from the mortgage broker, we talked about how we qualified for so much of a house and how it was a joke because looking at various payments for that large of a loan was more than our current take home pay!
 There was no way we would ever do that.